 Having financial records in order is a necessary evil – be that useful arm of their business.

 CRM software is now the biggest software market in the world, with revenues set to reach $80bn per year by 2025.

-Setting up a business helping other businesses implement, change or select CRM is potentially very lucrative side business.
+Setting up a business helping other businesses implement, change or select CRM is potentially a very lucrative side business.

-For example if you are a Zoho implementation consultant this specificity will appeal to businesses needing that exact task completed.
+For example, if you are a Zoho implementation consultant this specificity will appeal to businesses needing that exact task completed.
 It makes sense to become certified with a provider to learn the right skills, enhance your credibility and maybe even get some pipeline.
-For example Zoho partner recruitment is here.
+For example, Zoho partner recruitment is here.

-This can be a good home business idea, especially if you have the space at home to cook or even better, host events.
+This can be a good home business idea, especially if you have space at home to cook or even better, host events.

 Cooking for Small Events

 Offering easy to make but tasty nibbles for small functions can be a great way to earn extra income as a side business whilst allowing you the flexibility to fit around your current day job.
 This can be a lucrative business too with the average home-based caterer earning between $30,000 and $80,000 a year according to Shopmoo.

 It’s important to know your market but also your ability level.
 There is no point offering beef wellington for a wedding dinner if you’re only capable of producing sausage rolls.